What is Double Brokering in Freight?: A Guide for the Transportation Industry

 Published: July 20, 2023

-Double brokering is a practice within the freight industry where a broker, who has initially secured a shipment from a shipper, subcontracts the same load to another broker without the explicit knowledge or consent of the shipper.
-Essentially, it involves the introduction of an additional intermediary into the transportation process without proper authorization.
+Double brokering is a practice within the freight industry where a broker or carrier, who has secured a load from a shipper, subcontracts that same load to another broker and/or carrier without the explicit knowledge or consent of the shipper.
+It basically introduces an additional intermediary into the freight shipping process without the customer’s knowledge.

 The key players in double brokering transactions include: